 What is bacterial vaginosis?

-Is bacterial vaginosis transmitted by sexual intercourse?
+Is bacterial vaginosis transmitted by having sex?

-BV is not transmitted through sexual intercourse but is more common in women who are sexually active.
+BV is not transmitted through having sex but is more common in women who are sexually active.
 It is also not a serious health concern but can increase a woman's risk of developing other sexually transmitted infections and may increase the risk of pelvic inflammatory disease (PID) following surgical procedures such as abortion and hysterectomy.
 BV may increase the risk of early labour and premature births in women who have the infection during pregnancy.

 What are the symptoms of bacterial vaginosis?